 Step 2: Target an Appropriate Establishment

 No two bars are exactly alike.
 Fast, slow, trendy, old-school, loud, quiet – the variety is endless.
 What type of place fits your style?
-When it comes to finding work as a bartender, the answer to this question is surprisingly important.
+When it comes to finding work as a bartender, the answer to this question is crucial.
 Customers like to buy drinks from people with whom they can relate, and bar managers know this.
-From the manager’s perspective, finding a bartender means more than finding someone who is qualified.
+From the manager’s perspective, finding a bartender means more than finding someone qualified.
 It means finding someone who will fit in.
 When looking at how to become a bartender, look for a bar to apply to that matches your style.

 Step 3: Get an Interview